 The iRobot Roomba i7+ and the iRobot Roomba 981 have different strengths, but the 981 is better for most uses.
 The 981 has a much better performance on bare floors, longer battery life, and more automation features.
 On the other hand, the i7+ delivers better performance on carpets and has the ability to automatically empty its dirt compartment into a larger container built into its charging dock.

-The iRobot Roomba 981 is better than the iRobot Roomba i3+.
-The 981 incurs lower recurring costs, maneuvers over obstacles like electrical cords more easily, and delivers superior cleaning performance on bare floors and low-pile carpet, especially in regards to pet hair.
-Meanwhile, the i3+ has a more advanced set of automation features, most prominently its self-emptying function, which allows it to dump any accumulated debris into an external dustbin mounted to its charging dock.
+The iRobot Roomba 981 is better than the iRobot Roomba i3+ EVO.
+The 981 incurs lower recurring costs, maneuvers over obstacles like electrical cords more easily, and delivers superior cleaning performance on bare floors and low-pile carpet, especially with pet hair.
+Meanwhile, the i3+ has a more advanced set of automation features, most prominently its self-emptying function, which lets it dump any accumulated debris into an external dustbin mounted to its charging dock.

 The iRobot Roomba 981 is a better vacuum than the iRobot Roomba E5.
 The 981 delivers better performance on all surface types, especially bare floors.
 It also has fewer recurring costs, a bigger dirt compartment, and better automation features.
 On the other hand, the E5 is slightly smaller and lighter, making it a bit more portable and easy to store.